Skip to content

 Although the surface area of the site is limited due to its urban location, the new Center’s high-rise design frees up the ground level for use as a hub to foster research links within the campus and with the city of Geneva.
 The River Arve and its scenic appeal are a key feature of the site, which is enhanced by a well-thought-out layout that embraces this setting.

-Urban setting and relationships
+Urban form and relationships

 The facility’s layout clearly reflects its three key elements – a high-rise building for research activities, a medium-height structure for lecturing, and a base building, the «common ground», which acts as a unifying factor between the various elements.